natepage/bowling-pot-money/README.md

 - [ ] Session is a way to represent league nights, group User and Achievements occurrences
 - [ ] Session also allow to capture bowling games, so we can build User/Team pair stats
+- [ ] Session can be opened/closed
+- [ ] Session must be opened to add Achievement occurrence against User/Team pair